Ashlar-30/Ashlar-30/README.md

 ### Hi, I'm Ashwin

-Most of my work so far has been machine learning (knowledge graph) and optimization.
+Most of my work so far has been ML/AI and optimization.
 Lately that's been QAOA on GPU simulators, with every answer checked against a classical solver.
 I've also worked on drug safety statistics, looking for risky three-drug combinations in public FDA reports.

 **Projects**